 After the warm-up of working out the eigenvalues for characters of conductors one through three, it is not difficult to establish the general formula for conductor $n$ by the same method.
+Again we will treat the even and odd primes separately.

-By mapping $p$-adic numbers $z\in\mathbb{U}_p$ to $(\mathbb{Z}/p^n\mathbb{Z})^\times$, one finds that the multiplicative characters of conductor $n$ can be labelled by an integer $j$ running from 1 to $p^{n-1}(p-1)$ and not divisible with $p$, and the character eigenvalues can be determined from the formula
+Consider first the case when $p$ is an odd prime.
+By mapping $p$-adic numbers $z\in\mathbb{U}_p$ to the cyclic group $(\mathbb{Z}/p^n\mathbb{Z})^\times$, one finds that the multiplicative characters of conductor $n$ can be labelled by an integer $j$ running from 1 to $p^{n-1}(p-1)$ and not divisible with $p$, and the character eigenvalues can be determined from the formula